jasontdev/personal-webpage/src/markdown/blog/post_3.md

 from Cloudflare to AWS Cloudfront in order to be able to serve content from the S3 bucket via https.
 I will also move from Cloudflare DNS to AWS Route53.
-This setup is a lot more complicated than a VPS running nginx, but the developer experience will be much the same, using S3's rsync tool to synchronise changes.
+This setup is a lot more complicated than a VPS running nginx, but the developer experience will be much the same, using S3's sync tool to synchronise changes.

 ## The method
 For a simple site this is a prickly job with a lot of moving parts and potential for faults.